SparkPost/sparkpost-csv2tx/README.md

 BASH-Import-Script
 ==================

-BASH script to import a CSV and convert it to a Recipient List and delivery a Transmission with SparkPost.
+BASH script to import a CSV and convert it to a Recipient List and deliver a Transmission to the respective recipients using a Template you have stored in SparkPost.

 ## How to use this